jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

   >    - And then send them to a CSV file

 Once this is done, we have the necessary data to conduct analyses on a year of marathons.
 This entire process just needs to be repeated for every year of marathon data available on MarathonGuide.

+## Creating Additional Variables with Existing Data
+After all the data has been collected and compiled, there is still a lot than can be done with existing data to build new variables.
+To control for variation in runners, we may want to look at where they're from, their age, or gender.
+Most of the races provide us with this data, but each race entry form is different so we end up with many overlapping age groups and partial adresses.
+The most difficult of these to address is the location column.

+### Building the CountryOfOrigin Variable
+Most of our data has partial location information to tell us where a runner is from.
+However, some of these may only include a city or a smaller region within a country.
+We need to find a way to generalize this to the country someone is from so it can be utilized in the modelling stage.
+We can back into this information with help from some additional APIs.

+### Backing into Country
+in the `yearCleaner` query, we consolidated all of our location information into one column.
+This creates a comma delimited string value depending on what the entry form looked like for the given race.

+Examples of variation in the isFrom column:
+- Greensboro, NC
+- Calgary
+- Paris, France
+- Boston, MA, USA

+We want the rightmost value so we can quickly run a line of code on a df of our dataset to build a new column which we will call *broadest*.

+Here's what happens when we run `df['broadest'] = df['IsFrom'].apply(lambda x: x.rsplit(',', 1)[-1].strip())` on the examples above.
+- NC
+- Calgary
+- France
+- USA

+This works great on the bottom two, but we still need to drill back up further for the rest.
+We'll put this column to the side for now and return to it later.

+WIP

+In this section I'll be transitioning over to **Stata** for some data wrangling

 ## Modeling
 The modeling stage is currently a work in progress.
 I have some general ideas with the data that I've compiled.